 Experienced counsellors offering Relationship Counselling have undergone additional training to work with couples and relationship issues.

 Can I come on my own?

-We aim to make our service available to all relationships regardless of age, race, sexuality and religion.
+We aim to make our service available to all relationships regardless of age, ethnicity, sexual orientation, gender, disability and religion.

 Costs: £48 per 1-hour session

 On contacting the service you will be directed to the Relationship Support Service

 The initial consultation

 We work hard to ensure we do not have a waiting list, but sometimes this may be unavoidable.
 The initial consultation will explore with you the reasons for accessing the service, and whether the service can help you.

 After the consultation

 If the Relationship Support Service is appropriate for you then the counsellor will arrange regular sessions with you at a mutually convenient time.